arnoldkwofie/portfolio/README.md

 ### Autoecoder and NCF enabled Deep learining recommendations with Movielens data

-In this project, I developed a recommendation system using Autoencoders and Neural Collaborative Filtering (NCF) techniques, leveraging the MovieLens dataset.
+A recommendation system using Autoencoders and Neural Collaborative Filtering (NCF) techniques, leveraging the MovieLens dataset.
 The objective was to enhance user experience by providing personalized movie recommendations based on user preferences and historical interactions.

 ## Research Arears